Delhi Shahdara Junction railway station

 Delhi Shahdara Junction railway station (station code: DSA) is a railway station in the Shahdara district of Delhi.
-Its three letter station code is DSA.
 It is located on the Sahibabad Junction-Delhi Junction branch of the Delhi-Howrah main line.
 The station was opened in 1907 as part of the Shahdara–Saharanpur light railway built by Martin's Light Railways, which connected the station to Saharanpur in UP.
 It was closed in 1970 and reopened a few years later after the line was converted to broad gauge.

 The station, which has four platforms and three radiating lines, is maintained by Northern Railways.
 As per the categorization of Indian Railway stations by commercial importance, it is ranked NSG-3, and has also been classified as a 'sensitive' station.

 Services

 Rail

 The station has the following trains passing, originating, or terminating at it: